joedvorak/ag-informatics-course/module3/README.md

 ## Quiz

-The quiz for this module is available via Brightspace.
+The quiz for this module is available via Canvas.

 **Quiz 3 is due: 10/01/2021**